1964 National Book Award nominee

 His photo essay book, "Lost Koreans in China and the Soviet Union: Photo-Essays," was published in 1989.
 His documentary work, for KBS-TV of Seoul, included "200 Years of Christianity in Korea" (1981), "The Korean War" (1983), "On Japan" (1984), "Reflections on the Wartime Massacres" (1985), "A Passage to Manchuria" (1987), "In Search of Lost Koreans in the Soviet Union" (1988), and "The Great Trans-Siberian Railway" (1989).
 He was a columnist for "The Korea Herald" and "The Chosun Ilbo" (Korea Daily) in Seoul, 1981-84.

-He is survived by his wife Penelope, his son David of Washington, D.C., and his daughter Melissa, of Portland, Maine, as well as his sister Sylvia Lee of Walnut Creek, California, his sister Eun Kyoung Ahn of Seoul, Korea, his brother Eun Yong Kim, of Orinda, California, four grandchildren, Anna, Jackson, Ryan and Christian, and five nieces and nephews.
+He is survived by his wife Penelope, his son David of Washington, D.C., and his daughter Melissa, of Portland, Maine, his sister Eun Kyoung Ahn of Seoul, Korea, his brother Eun Yong Kim, of Orinda, California, four grandchildren, Anna, Jackson, Ryan and Christian, and five nieces and nephews, Sumy Ahn, Suzin Ahn, Renee Hafer, Steven Kim, and Miranne Kim.
+His sister Sylvia Lee of Walnut Creek, California, passed away in 2017.

 A Study Guide for Lost Names from The Korea Society [PDF file]